turanayzey/homework/README.md

 This project is a simple car rental management system developed in Java.
-It was created for educational purposes as part of the Distributed Information and Management Systems course and uploaded to Github for the SVV course assignment.
+It was created for educational purposes as part of the Distributed Information and Management Systems course and uploaded to Github for the Software Verification and Validation course assignment.

 The application allows users to manage a car rental service through functionalities such as adding vehicles, registering customers, processing rental bookings.